Keeady/web-accessibility/README.md

 - Everyday circumstances:
      - Holding a toddler in one arm while working from home
      - Holding the phone in one hand while placing order online
+     - Sitting in a loud room, a video with captions would make a difference

 As a designer, developer, our goal is to reach far wide as possible to our target audience and
     making their experience online smooth and less frustrating.